top of page

 • Politics

-Kali sharpens awareness.
-Jeet Kune Do sharpens timing.
-Classical strategy sharpens thinking.
+You cannot remove hierarchy, but you can navigate it strategically.
+Kali sharpens awareness, Jeet Kune Do sharpens timing, and classical strategy sharpens thinking.

 Together, they produce men who are: